dhis2/academy-web-app-dev-2021/resources/DEBUG.md

 ### SameSite by default cookies flag

 Disable the default SameSite Cookie behavior in Chrome by setting the "SameSite by default cookies" flag [chrome://flags/#same-site-by-default-cookies](chrome://flags/#same-site-by-default-cookies) to **Disabled**.

-You may need to restart your browser to apply the new setting.
+**IMPORTANT**: You may need to restart your browser to apply the new setting.

 **Note**: this disables legitimate security behaviors in your browser, so proceed with caution!
 We recommend that you only disable this flag when actively debugging a DHIS2 application.

 Read this blog to learn more about [SameSite Cookie Policies and DHIS2 Applications](https://developers.dhis2.org/blog/cross-origin-cookies).

+## If you're using Firefox with CodeSandbox

+If you're having some issues with CodeSandbox:

+- Please [Restart Sandbox](https://github.com/dhis2/academy-web-app-dev-2021/blob/main/resources/CODESANDBOX.md) using the toolbar on the left, or restart the server
+- Refresh the browser in the Sandbox
+- Make sure to save the code (with `CTRL + S` or `CMD + S`)
+- Refresh your browser

 ### Disabling cache